 9 out of 10 times, all channels won’t work out as well as you wanted them to, and a couple of them might surprise you by outperforming your projections.

 You need to monitor the campaign daily along with the campaign expert (if that’s a different role in your company), so you can modify the media plan based on what’s actually getting you results and what isn’t!

-The media plan, then, is constantly evolving based on the campaign performance – you need to create it, keep going back to it, changing the way forward for the coming weeks, and optimizing your campaign to actually achieve your results.
+The media plan, then, is constantly evolving based on the campaign performance – you need to create it, keep going back to it, change the way forward for the coming weeks, and optimize your campaign to actually achieve your results.